-- In The Last Crusade, Indiana Jones, aka Henry Jones Jr., hates being called "Junior" by his father, Henry Jones Sr. His father, in turn, can't understand why his son likes being nicknamed after the family dog.
+- Inverted in Indiana Jones and the Last Crusade; Indiana Jones, aka Henry Jones Jr., hates being called "Junior" by his father, Henry Jones Sr. His father, in turn, can't understand why his son likes being nicknamed after the family dog.

 - Buford 'Mad Dog' Tannen from Back to the Future Part III.
 In fact, calling him 'Mad Dog' is a Berserk Button with him.